SPECIAL OFFER:

-20-day Very Best of Japan from
+20-day The Very Best of Japan from

 From the kimono-clad geisha who grace Kyoto’s streets, to Tokyo’s modern neon-lit metropolis, what makes Japan so unique is its ability to hold on to age-old customs and timeless traditions, yet entwine them seamlessly into modern-day living.
 With stunning landscapes and delicious regional cuisines, a plethora of historic shrines and temples, it’s no wonder Japan is considered one of the world’s great touring destinations.

 Our leisurely 20-day tour has been carefully crafted to blend this fascinating mix of ancient and modern along with all of the country’s major attractions.
-Add to this the magnificent beauty of the Japanese Alps, picturesque gardens, ancient castles and unique Japanese experiences, this brand new tour combines the very best this country has to offer.
+Add to this the magnificent beauty of the Japanese Alps, picturesque gardens, ancient castles and unique Japanese experiences, this incredible tour combines the very best this country has to offer.

 Alternative airline – Japan Airlines